SciCatProject/documentation/Ingestor/ingestManual.md

 of files and/or directories that you want to have assembled to a dataset.
 See the datasetIngestor command options for details.
 The appendix has a Recommended file structure for raw datasets on disk.
-Please take note of the size limitations of a dataset, as defined in the appendix Size limitations
+Please take note of the limitations of a dataset, as defined in the appendix Dataset limitations.

 ## Definition of metadata<a id="sec-4-3" name="sec-4-3"></a>